LocalJoost/LocalJoost.github.io/_posts/2021-04-15-Controlling-a-Unity-animation-using-HoloLens-2-hand-tracking.markdown

 ## Final words & credits

-I didn't know you could actually control animations like this, and credits for showing that to me, as well as coming up with the idea of using a hand position to control animation progress in a simple 2-point-scenario go to my esteemed colleague [Timmy Kokke aka Sorskoot](https://twitter.com/sorskoot).
+I didn't know you could actually control animations with a motion time parameter, and credits for showing that to me, as well as coming up with the idea of using a hand position to control animation progress in a simple 2-point-scenario go to my esteemed colleague [Timmy Kokke aka Sorskoot](https://twitter.com/sorskoot).
 After that I went a bit berserk and greatly expanded on the idea to create a reusable standard solution for multi line segments.

 You can [download the actual finished project with all components here](https://github.com/LocalJoost/HandRailsDemo/tree/blog2).
 The hand controlled animation sits in SampleScene2.